Steel-string acoustic guitar: Large body

-Any of these body type can incorporate a cutaway, where a section of the upper bout below the neck is scalloped out.
+There are variations within these body styles, typically changing the scale length, depth, or bout of the guitar.
+For example, a Martin OM has the same body as a 000 but with a longer 25.5 inch scale length similar to a grand auditorium or dreadnought.
+Variations also exist in where the neck attaches to the body.
+Typically, the neck meets the body at the 14^{th} fret, but some guitars instead attach at the 12^{th} fret giving more volume compared to guitars of a similar size.
+Any of these body types can incorporate a cutaway, where a section of the upper bout below the neck is scalloped out.
 This allows for easier access to the frets located atop the soundbox, at the expense of reduced soundbox volume and altered bracing, which can affect the resonant qualities and resulting tone of the instrument.

 All of these relatively traditional looking and constructed instruments are commonly referred to as flattop guitars.
 All are commonly used in popular music genres, including rock, blues, country, and folk.

 Other styles of guitar which enjoy moderate popularity, generally in more specific genres, include: